Accessibility links

 TV

-Africa 54 – 30-minute program featuring stories Africans are talking about, with reports from VOA correspondents and interviews with top experts.
+Africa 54 – A 30-minute daily program featuring African stories, reports from VOA correspondents and interviews with top experts.
 The show includes the latest developments on health, education, business and technology, and provides a daily dose of what’s trending, including music, fashion and entertainment (weekdays at 1630 UTC).

-Straight Talk Africa - a weekly program that tackles topics of importance to the audience.
+Straight Talk Africa - A weekly 30-minute program about topics of importance to African audiences.
 The host goes behind the headlines to analyze the news and emerging trends shaping African societies.
 Straight Talk Africa broadcasts every Wednesday from 1830-1900 UTC/GMT simultaneously on radio, television, and the Internet.

-Red Carpet – a 15-minute weekly program that covers the latest in celebrity news, fashion, sports, film, and television around the world.
+Red Carpet – A 15-minute weekly program that covers the latest in celebrity news, fashion, sports, film, and television from around the continent.

-Healthy Living – a 15-minute weekly heath show with an emphasis on prevention and practical solutions for Africans including good health during pregnancy, easy hygiene practices, fitness, and healthy eating habits.
-The show also informs viewers about the latest health breakthroughs, from HIV prevention and treatment to overcoming food and water borne diseases, reducing malaria rates or treating cancer.
+Healthy Living – A 15-minute weekly health show with an emphasis on prevention and practical solutions for Africans, including pregnancy, easy hygiene practices, fitness, and healthy eating habits.
+The show also informs viewers about the latest health breakthroughs, from HIV prevention and treatment to overcoming food and waterborne diseases, reducing malaria rates or treating cancer.

 RADIO

-Africa News Tonight – a 30-minute news magazine featuring VOA correspondent reports, interviews with African officials, opposition leaders, NGOs and human rights activists, as well as stories on science and technology, environmental issues, humanitarian topics and the African diaspora (Weekdays, twice each evening at 1600 and 1800 UTC).
+Africa News Tonight – A 30-minute news magazine featuring reports from VOA correspondent and interviews with African officials, opposition leaders, NGOs and human rights activists.
+This program features stories on science and technology, environmental issues, humanitarian topics and the African diaspora (Weekday evenings at 1605 UTC).

-South Sudan in Focus – a 30-minute program about South Sudan heard on shortwave radio throughout the country, on FM in the capital Juba and other towns, on VOA’s 24-hour FM radio station in Nairobi, and FM stations in Uganda (Weekdays at 1630 UTC).
+South Sudan in Focus – A 30-minute program about South Sudan on shortwave radio throughout the country; on FM in the capital Juba and other towns; on VOA’s 24-hour FM radio station in Nairobi; and FM stations in Uganda (Weekdays at 1630 UTC).

 Sonny Side of Sports – The host offers an energetic look at world and African sports, using humor, props, sound effects and correspondent reports from Africa and around the globe (Weekdays at 1630 and 1830 UTC).